 - Peer-to-peer appreciation: Having employees lift each other up is more important than ever.
-That’s why we introduced our free Lift Up app to allow people to send notes of recognition and appreciation to a colleague, coworker or friend who has gone above and beyond.
+That’s why we created an appreciation note builder to allow people to send personalized notes of recognition and appreciation to a colleague, coworker, or friend who has gone above and beyond.

 - Manager-nominated rewards: For above and beyond performance or key contributions (such as crushing a sales meeting or improving an important company process), manager-driven recognition is the way to go.
 This type of recognition is powerful because it strengthens the employee-manager bond and defines clear expectations for what constitutes reward-worthy behavior.

 - Quarterly rewards: Finally, quarterly rewards are a great way to celebrate employees who achieve key accomplishments, check off major goals, or are truly living and breathing your company values.
 Just last week, we held our quarterly rewards ceremony at our Q2 kickoff meeting and were able to publicly reward and spotlight a few of our awesome employees who have lived our mission and values, or who have contributed to the impact of our company during this time of change.

 After implementing some of these ideas, you’ll want to gauge how effective they are.
 You can do this with performance management platforms like 15Five, which offer tools such as pulse surveys to make the documentation of progress easier.
 Before you dive in, however, you’ll want to make sure you’re measuring what actually matters - which may look different today than it did before COVID-19 hit.
 Here are a few tips on how to approach this: